AVJdataminer/content_dev/Intro_python_jupyter.md

 -   Flexible,  [embeddable](https://ipython.org/ipython-doc/stable/interactive/reference.html#embedding-ipython)  interpreters to load into your own projects.
 -   Easy to use, high performance tools for  [parallel computing](https://ipyparallel.readthedocs.io/en/latest/).
 -
 The *kernel for Jupyter* is what provides the interactive Python programming environment we use in this course **Jupyter Notebooks**.
-A kernel in computer science is componenet of an operating system that allows communication between the user in software applications and the hardware component
+A kernel in computer science is the core of the  operating system that allows communication between the user in software applications and the hardware components.

 ## Jupyter notebooks
  [Jupyter notebooks](http://jupyter.org/)  provide an interactive environment where you can mix text, equations, computer code and visual outputs.
 This is relatively new technology is becoming the standard in data analytics and data science for project development work.